-Smell: 15.5 / 20.
-The nose is Malty with Apple, Honey, Vanilla, Cinnamon and Clove.
-Very enticing with a hint of winter about it.
+Smell: Malty with Apple, Honey, Vanilla, Cinnamon and Clove.

-Taste: 16 / 20.
-Tasting of Warm Spices, Honey, Biscuit, Apples and Pears, it carries decent weight and offers a satisfying mouthful.
+Taste: Warm Spices, Honey, Biscuit, Apple and Pear.
+Carries decent weight and offers a satisfying mouthful.

-Value for Money: 8.5 / 10.
-Considering the asking price of £35 or thereabouts, this is a well presented, good quality single malt.
+Value for Money: A well presented, quality single malt.